ohtsukalab/autogenu-jupyter/README.md

 ## Introduction
-This project provides the continuation/GMRES method (C/GMRES method) based solvers for nonlinear model predictive control (NMPC) and an automatic code generator for NMPC, called AutoGenU.
+This project provides the continuation/GMRES method (C/GMRES method) based solvers for nonlinear model predictive control (NMPC) and an automatic code generator for NMPC, called `AutoGenU`.

 The following C/GMRES based solvers are provided:
-- `MultipleShootingCGMRESSolver` : The multiple shooting based C/GMRES method with condensing of the state and the Lagragne multipliers with respect to the state equation.
+- `MultipleShootingCGMRESSolver` : The multiple shooting based C/GMRES method with condensing of the state and costate directions.
 - `SingleShootingCGMRESSolver` : The original C/GMRES method (single shooting).

 ## Requirement